ArtemErmulin/echo-telegram-bot/README.md

 ---

-A simple echo Telegram bot template built using Docker and managed through Coolify.
+A simple echo Telegram bot template built using Docker.
 This bot can be used as a starting point for developing your own Telegram bots.

-> ⚠️ The project is still under development
+> ⚠️ The template is still under development

 ## Features

 - Echoes back the messages it receives.
 - Easily deployable on any server or virtual machine.
-- Managed via [Coolify](https://coolify.io/), allowing for continuous deployment and webhook handling.
 - Includes customizable environment variables for easy configuration.

 ## Requirements

 - Docker installed on the target server/VM.
-- Coolify for managing the deployment (can be installed on the same or a separate server).
 - A GitHub repository where the bot's code is stored.

 ## Deployment

-### 1. Coolify Setup

-You can find instructions for installing and deploying Coolify on its [official website](https://coolify.io/).
-Once installed:

-- Link your GitHub account so Coolify can access your repositories.
-- Create a new application in Coolify and link it to your bot's repository.

-### 2. Bot Application Setup in Coolify

-To correctly set up the bot in Coolify, follow these steps:

-1. Set `Build Pack` to `Dockerfile`.
-2. In `Domains`, replace the suggested `http://` with `https://`.
-This is required for the webhook to function correctly.
-3. In `Network`, under `Ports Exposes`, specify port `8443`.
-4. In `Environment Variables`, configure the following variables for the bot (see below).
-5. Enable `Health Check` and specify the `Host` and `Port` (defaults are `0.0.0.0` and `8443`).

-### 3. Environment Variables

 The bot requires the following environment variables: